List of private revelations approved by the Catholic Church: Helfta, Thuringia (13th century)

-The visions of Jesus to Saint Mechtilde of Hackeborn were mentioned by Pope Benedict XVI in a General Audience of September 29, 2010.

-"However, the Lord reassured her, making her realize that all that had been written was for the glory of God and for the benefit of her neighbour (cf. ibid., II, 25; V, 20)."
+The visions of Jesus to Saint Mechtilde of Hackeborn of the convent of Helfta were mentioned by Pope Benedict XVI in a General Audience of September 29, 2010.
+"However, the Lord reassured her, making her realize that all that had been written was for the glory of God and for the benefit of her neighbour".

 Eisleben, Thuringia (13th century)

 The visions of Jesus to Saint Gertrude the Great were referred to by Benedict XVI in a General Audience of October 6, 2010.